boyan13/boyan13/README.md

 * I have experience with the following IDEs and TEs: PyCharm, VisualStudio, VSCode, Sublime TE, Notepad++, Eclipse, vi

 ### Game development (level design + programming)
-* I have experience with Source Engine - Check out my award winning map on the Garry's Mod workshop (https://steamcommunity.com/sharedfiles/filedetails/?id=1092251956)
-* I am part of the https://psr.digital/ developer.
+* I have extensive experience with Source Engine's hammer world editor - Check out my award winning map on the Garry's Mod workshop (https://steamcommunity.com/sharedfiles/filedetails/?id=1092251956) and am part of the https://psr.digital/ developement group.
-* I have beginner's experience with Unreal Engine and Blender, no notable projects yet
-* I have experience with Python's pygame, arcade, and curses modules, C++'s SDL library, and also have minimal/introductory experience with OpenGL.
+* I have minimal experience with Unreal Engine and Blender and a bunch of coding projects with Python's pygame, arcade, and curses modules, and C++'s SDL library.
+I've also tried OpenGL so I know how to set it up, but all I did is draw a triangle so...

 ### Currently exploring
 * I am currently learning Qiskit and quantum computation in general.
+* Also trying to get into Machine Learning.

 ---